International contract security requirements

 With international alternative solutions:

-- the Government of Canada can award contracts and subcontracts at Protected A or Protected B levels to suppliers located in many countries
+- the Government of Canada can award contracts and subcontracts at Protected A or Protected B levels to suppliers located in a limited set of countries with appropriate security and privacy legislation and framework

-- Canadian organizations may consider certain foreign suppliers in their bids and subcontracts
+- Canadian organizations can consider certain foreign suppliers in their bids and subcontracts

 - the existence of a bilateral security instrument for the exchange of classified information

-- the location of the foreign suppliers and their facilities (for example, within a member country of NATO or of the European Union)
+- the location of the foreign suppliers and their facilities (for example, within a member country of NATO or of the EU)

 - the nature of information to be shared